chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Proof.md

-In some important systems (car AI, autopilot, nuclear reactor etc.) it is critical that software never fails.
+In some important systems (car self drive, plane **autopilot**, nuclear reactor etc.) it is critical that software never fails.
 In these situations, mere testing is not enough:

 > "Testing can show presence of errors but not their absence" - Dijkstra